pakal/django-compat-patcher/docs/django_deprecation_timeline_notes.rst

     To improve performance, the delete_selected admin action now uses QuerySet.bulk_create() when creating multiple LogEntry objects.
 As a result, pre_save and post_save signals for LogEntry are not sent when multiple objects are deleted via this admin action.

+Features removed in 5.1

+These features have reached the end of their deprecation cycle and are removed in Django 5.1.

+See Features deprecated in 4.2 for details on these changes, including how to remove usage of these features.

+    The BaseUserManager.make_random_password() method is removed.

+    The model’s Meta.index_together option is removed.

+    The length_is template filter is removed.

+    The django.contrib.auth.hashers.SHA1PasswordHasher, django.contrib.auth.hashers.UnsaltedSHA1PasswordHasher, and django.contrib.auth.hashers.UnsaltedMD5PasswordHasher are removed.

+    The model django.contrib.postgres.fields.CICharField, django.contrib.postgres.fields.CIEmailField, and django.contrib.postgres.fields.CITextField are removed, except for support in historical migrations.

+    The django.contrib.postgres.fields.CIText mixin is removed.

+    The map_width and map_height attributes of BaseGeometryWidget are removed.

+    The SimpleTestCase.assertFormsetError() method is removed.

+    The TransactionTestCase.assertQuerysetEqual() method is removed.

+    Support for passing encoded JSON string literals to JSONField and associated lookups and expressions is removed.

+    Support for passing positional arguments to Signer and TimestampSigner is removed.

+    The DEFAULT_FILE_STORAGE and STATICFILES_STORAGE settings is removed.

+    The django.core.files.storage.get_storage_class() function is removed.    :kind:`DELETION` [FIXED]

 5.0
 -----